2xic/evm-bytecode-transpiler-to-venom-ir/readme.md

 - [Wikipedia article on SSA](https://en.wikipedia.org/wiki/Static_single-assignment_form)
 - [Venom IR readme](https://github.com/vyperlang/vyper/blob/master/vyper/venom/README.md)
 - [Presetnation on Rattle](https://www.trailofbits.com/documents/RattleRecon.pdf) which converts bytecode into SSA form.
 Some ideas are applicable here.
 It's built on top of this [paper](https://c9x.me/compile/bib/braun13cc.pdf) which I should take more ideas from.
+  - Update: actually, I tried to to rewrite it to use this, but
 - [Control flow graph reconstruction for EVM Bytecode](https://hackmd.io/@FranckC/rJIRA43Na) and [EtherSolve](https://arxiv.org/abs/2103.09113)
 - [Deadpub decompiler](https://app.dedaub.com/decompile) for sanity checking outputs.